robinrendle/aeve/content/draft.md

 Once her work was finished here, perhaps there'd be couples building their homes on this very plain, she thought.
 If her research paid off, perhaps Mali would thrive economically again and a new city could be planted just as easily as the fields.
 Perhaps, overlooking the same landscape, the inhabitants would find jungles instead of a rolling, desert tundra and rather than ping pong these lovers would play a game which she couldn't possibly hope to understand.
 Much like their own silly messages, these romantic communiqués would, in their own time, become active beacons of love in their own right.
 Aeve liked to believe that she was building a place where these games would be invented, a place where they might spread and where others might design their own secret messages and valentine ciphers, bits of information which only a single organism in the entire universe might decode.
 Insignificant messages that were part of a language secret and confidential in which two lonely people tried their best to pull a thousand miles of dust and empty space an inch closer together.

-At any time she could scroll through pictures of him in Laos, Paris or Chicago.
-She caught messages on other networks—conversations between mutual friends—where they had caught up over breakfast.
-During these moments she'd get an insatiable urge to move.
-Jogging, biking, weight-lifting, whatever physical activity which would help her resist trying to communicate with him.
-She loathed this basic, highschool emotional dependency.
+At any time Aeve could scroll through pictures of him in Laos, Paris or Chicago.
+She caught messages of his on other networks—in conversations between mutual friends—where they had caught up over breakfast.
+During these moments she'd get an insatiable urge to keep moving whether that was jogging, biking, weight-lifting, whatever physical activity which would best help her counter her urge to communicate with him.
+Aeve loathed this basic, highschool emotional dependency and she often felt like their relationship was a flimsy house of cards that they’d decided to build on a sand dune.

 He hadn't replied to her messages for a couple of days and now she was beginning to worry.
 Their cute, short-lived tradition had reframed the unfamiliar galaxy of stars and planets above, his messages jumbled them all up.
-They made a cosmos of uninhabitable wasteland seem almost comical, as if she could roll the stars into a ball of dough at night which might be kept safe in her pocket or which she might lose behind her bedside cabinet.
-But the longer he didn’t reply the larger, the more isolated that space felt.
-She watched the planets wheel out of control through the glass wall of her lab and for a short, panicked moment she saw it; Aeve saw the Red shift spinning everything away.
+They made a cosmos of uninhabitable wasteland seem almost comical, as if she could roll the pregnant stars above into a ball of dough which might be kept safe in her pocket or which she might lose behind her bedside cabinet.
+Yet the longer he didn’t reply the larger, the more isolated that space felt.
+She watched the planets wheel out of control through the extended, transparent wall of the main lab and for a short, panicked moment she saw it; Aeve watched the Red shift spinning everything away.
 She saw the empty space between things and the darkness of intergalactic space grow mean and wicked.
-She saw the desert below as the night sky’s shadow, Aeve saw the oceans of inky crystal beneath wave goodbye.
+She found the desert below as the shadow of the night sky, and the ocean fields of crystal solemnly wave goodbye.

 If you looked close enough at the desert you might notice that, throughout this void a current, which could be found rolling its way back and forth in the wind.
 Sometimes the gaseous swirl looked wondrous but now it was a menacing force swarming all around her.
 The billions of rocks and sandy dunes in the horizon pushed and pulled, sparks of friction buzzing in between them.

-The lights in her office momentarily flickered.
-Power surge?
-Circuit failure?
-She’d need to investigate, which meant hours of diligent engineering work looking for crossed fibres in endless racks of electronic circuits.
 It was precisely what she needed because waiting for the Ping pong beacon to return its signal was sickly, heartbreaking, incurable.

 She regulated her breathing, willing the storm outside to clear, and returned to her work.

-***
+They had tested different combinations of proteins in the plants

+Maybe Cathy is the one that starts to challenge Aeve – to get her to admit that maybe this isn’t a great idea – that’s its changing Mali forever.

+“Whoa.”
+Cathy said turning to look across the [fields of crystal].
+“Mali is never going to look the same again.
+What happens to the wildlife here?
+How will the changes that we’ve made effect their diet and their habitat?”

+“We’ve been through this,” said Aeve.

+[Aeve is reluctant to admit that she cares less about the people and more about winning the Nobel Peace

+“This is the best idea we had”

+“No, this is the only idea we had.”

+***-------------------------------------------------------------------------------------------

-> Man attacks the tracks, breaks three of them.
-Believes that if nature intended for the valley to swept of life, then so be it – maybe that is Fate.
+> Man burns a field, believing that if nature intended for the valley to swept of life, then so be it – maybe that is Fate.
 > Aeve confronts the native man about the attack once he is captured.
-> This scene is about confronting Aeve’s belief that science can how saving a biological structure will change it.
+> This scene is about confronting Aeve’s belief that if science can save a biological structure then will change it.
-> What if science can save life, and that life changes, is it still worth fighting for it?
+> What if science can save life, and that life changes, is it still worth fighting for?

+***-------------------------------------------------------------------------------------------

+A scene about the FESTIVAL AU DESERT

 ***-------------------------------------------------------------------------------------------